waqar-ansari/contacts-api/PAYMENT_FLOW_COMPLETE.md

 11. **Backend Confirmation** (`/user/payment/confirm`):
     - Verify payment with Stripe
-    - Deduct credits from user account
+    - NO credit deduction (credits not used in Stripe payments)
-    - Update user plan and expiry
+    - Store remaining days from previous plan (if upgrading)
-    - Store remaining days for future upgrades
+    - Update user plan and expiry with stored days applied
-    - Create payment record
+    - Create payment record with paymentMethod: "stripe"
     - Send success response

 ### **Phase 6: Plan Activation**